January 24, 2025

 • Get recommended flu and COVID-19 vaccinations for your children and yourself to help prevent multiple infections at the same time, which can increase the severity of the illness.

 The symptoms of these respiratory illnesses are so similar and overlapping you can’t tell based on symptoms alone which illness a child has without testing.
-Antoon said that’s only necessary if symptoms are severe.
-Here’s why.
+Testing for influenza is important because your pediatrician can prescribe medication to treat it; testing for RSV is helpful for ruling out the flu.

-• For more moderate symptoms of fever, runny nose, cough, or digestive and breathing issues, a call or visit to your pediatrician for evaluation is in order.
+• For more moderate symptoms of fever, runny nose, cough, or digestive and breathing issues, a call or visit to your pediatrician is in order.

 How long does RSV last?

-RSV illness typically causes about five to seven days of illness, peaking on the fourth or fifth day before getting better.
-Children who are most vulnerable are those younger than 4 months, children who have multiple viral infections at once, and those who have other underlying illnesses or conditions.
+RSV illness typically causes about five to seven days of illness, generally peaking on the fourth or fifth day before getting better.
+Children who are most vulnerable are those younger than 6 months, children who have multiple viral infections at once, and those who have other underlying illnesses or conditions.

 When in doubt, Antoon said, “call or go to your pediatrician if you’re worried.”